 There are unique benefits to group therapy, which you can't always get from individual therapy alone.
-If your progress has stalled, a group setting might be the missing piece.
-Explore how different group models—specifically 'skills-based' groups—can help you transition to truly thriving in your life.
+If your progress has stalled, group therapy might be the missing piece.
+Explore how different group models—specifically 'skills-based' groups—may help you move toward thriving in your life.

 Craig Marquardt, PhD, LP

-Access: Group therapy addresses the shortage of specialized mental health providers by delivering high-quality care efficiently.
+Access: Group therapy addresses the shortage of specialized mental health providers by efficiently delivering high-quality care.

 Skills-Focused: Unlike many forms of individual "talk therapy," skills groups function like workshops to provide practical tools for daily life.

-Complementary: Groups, like the ones offered in my telehealth private practice, can be added to your current individual therapy or psychiatric medication regimen to accelerate progress.
+Complementary: Groups, like the ones offered in my telehealth private practice, can be added to your current individual therapy or psychiatric medications to accelerate progress.

-Community: Learning alongside other people reduces isolation and provides real-world examples of recovery in action.
+Community: Learning alongside other people reduces isolation and provides you with real-world examples of recovery in action.

 High-quality health care is becoming increasingly difficult to access, and mental health services are no exception.
-We are currently living in a golden age of evidence-based treatments for mental health issues—we have more effective protocols for depression, anxiety, and trauma conditions than ever before.
+We are currently living in a golden age of treatments for mental health issues—we have more effective ways of addressing depression, anxiety, and trauma conditions than ever before.
 Yet, a significant problem remains: getting the right treatments to the people who need them.

-While individual therapy has become the cultural norm, group therapy is still a phenomenal option for many people.
+While individual therapy has become the default choice, group therapy is still a phenomenal option for many people.
 It involves bringing together a small cohort—usually six to twelve individuals—who are navigating similar challenges.
 Led by a licensed clinician, the group becomes a laboratory for change, where members learn from the collective successes and struggles of their peers.

 There are two primary "flavors" of group therapy: